-The movements of the Vimana can vertically ascend, vertically descend, and move slanting forwards and backwards.
-With the help of the machines human beings can fly in the air and heavenly beings can come down to earth."
+The movements of the Vimana can vertically ascend, vertically descend, and move slanting forwards and backward.
+With the help of the machines, human beings can fly in the air and heavenly beings can come down to earth.”

 “The privilege of operating a flying machine is great.
 The knowledge of flight is among the most ancient of our inheritances.
 A gift from ‘those from upon high’.
 We received it from them as a means of saving many lives.”